roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

  I must admit that the idea had me squirting spunk into my grandmother's body.

  And what's more I'm determined to somehow make it happen.
-Report_Story #1